pwintz/sharc/README.md

 # Development in Dev Container

 The context in the dev container (i.e., the folder presented in `/dev-workspace` in the container) is the root directory of the `ros-docker` project.
 Changes to the files in `/dev-workspace` are synced to the local host (outside of the Docker container) where as changes made in the user's home directory are not.

-~~The contents of the user directory `~` are generated from `ros-docker/docker_user_home` (due to a `COPY` statement in our `Dockerfile`), but changes are not synced to the copy on the local machine.
-Changes to files in `~` are, however, preserved if Visual Studio Code is closed and restarted because the same Docker image is used each time.
-If the dev container is rebuilt, however, (via CTRL+SHIFT+P followed by "Dev containers: Rebuild Container"), then changes to `~` are lost.~~

 # Repository Directory Structure